Expecho/Expecho/README.md

 ### Hi there 👋

 I'm Peter, I'm a Software Architect at Brink Software.
-We do a lot of interesting stuff on Azure using mostly .Net (Core).
+We do a lot of interesting stuff on Azure using mostly .Net.

 - 💬 Ask me about anything Azure or .Net
 - 📫 Reach me using [Twitter](https://twitter.com/Peter_Bons) or [LinkedIn](https://www.linkedin.com/in/peterbons/)